 In sauce pan, melt 4 tablespoons of butter.
 Add 1/3 cup of flour and whisk until smooth and mixture is bubbling.

 Add milk and continue to stir until thick.
+Add one cup of gruyere cheese and stir until melted.
 Sauce should cover the back of a spoon.

 Pour 1/3 of the sauce into 9 x 13 casserole or au gratin dish.

 Place par cooked cauliflower on top.
 Sprinkle with salt.

 For Topping - combine melted butter, gruyere and bread crumbs in small bowl.
 Sprinkle on top of cauliflower.

 Bake for 30 minutes or until top is crispy and cauliflower is tender.